featurehub-io/featurehub/sdks/typescript/client-typescript-eventsource/README.md

 featureHubRepository.release();
 ```

-then you should follow it with code to update your state with the appropriate changes in features.
+then you should follow it with code to update your UI with the appropriate changes in features.
 You
 won't know which ones changed, but this can be a more efficient state update than using the listeners above.

-### Failure
+## Failure

 If for some reason the connection to the FeatureHub server fails - either initially or for some reason during
 the process, you will get a readyness state callback to indicate that it has now failed.